khteh/Node.JSRestAPI/README.md

 # Node.JS API Server
 Teachers need a system where they can perform administrative functions for their students.
 Teachers and students are identified by their email addresses.
 Unit tests using mocha framework with chai assertion library.
-Test coverage report is generated with Istanbul library.
+Test coverage report is generated with Istanbul library and SonarQube.
+Dependency check is done with OWASP dependency check CLI.

 # Installation
 ## Database: